wehlutyk/thesis/content/1-introduction-2-evolution.md

 CAT is nonetheless compatible with the framework of gene-culture co-evolution developed by SCE;
 in fact, the two theories seem to be converging towards common accounts lately, and most authors consider that the two focus on slightly different but complementary questions [@sperber_explaining_1996, p.
 114;@acerbi_if_2015;@sterelny_cultural_2017].

-The space opened by the development of SCE and CAT has generated much debate [see e.g. the peer commentary to @mesoudi_towards_2006] and some heated criticisms [@ingold_trouble_2007; answered in @mesoudi_science_2007; @lewens_cultural_2012 p.
-461-2 provides further discussion and context], especially concerning the way these theories model the interaction of cultural and non-cultural aspects of life.
+The space opened by the development of SCE and CAT has generated much debate [see e.g. the peer commentary to @mesoudi_towards_2006] and some heated criticisms [@ingold_trouble_2007; answered in @mesoudi_science_2007; @lewens_cultural_2012, pp. 461-2 provides further discussion and context], especially concerning the way these theories model the interaction of cultural and non-cultural aspects of life.
 We will come back to these debates in @sec:intro-cogsoc.
 For now, let us turn to the empirical validation of CAT.